bettdouglas/grpc-dart-docs/docs/interceptors/client-side-interceptors.md

     return super.interceptUnary(method, request, modifiedOptions, invoker);
   }
 ```
-I hope that makes us understand how to handle inject metadata that come from asynchronous source.
+I hope that makes us understand how to handle inject metadata that come from asynchronous source e.g if you store a token in secured storage.

+## Logging Interceptor
+In this example, let's say we want to create an interceptor to be used to log requests and responses.
+This interceptor will print the contents of our sent message and the response sent back to us.

 To look into the server-side interceptors, the guide will be in the README contained in the `server/` folder